 College of Arts & Sciences students who intend to complete teacher licensure requirements must make their decision early to allow for careful program planning.
 College of Arts & Sciences students have the option of meeting licensure requirements in secondary education by completing the required courses as a complement to their CAS major, or through the Boston University Dual Degree Program (BUDDP).
 Students interested in elementary, early childhood, bilingual (English as a Second Language), or special education may meet licensure requirements through BUDDP.
-Interested students should make an appointment with Jacqueline Boyle, director of student services at the School of Education, SED Room 243, 617-353-3177, to determine their options and to receive program requirements.
+Interested students should make an appointment with Stephanie Gonzalez, director of student services at the School of Education, SED Room 243, 617-353-3177, to determine their options and to receive program requirements.
 All students must be accepted into a teacher licensure program before entering the advanced prepracticum and practicum courses.
 For specific program requirements, students may also consult the appropriate School of Education program advisor, as listed to the right.

 To be considered for admission, students must achieve a minimum GPA of 3.0 and a B− or higher in SED ED 100/101.